xieyuheng/inner/persons/charles-sanders-peirce/the-doctrine-of-chances.md

 number of cases of the occurrence of both the events A and B, divided by the total number of cases of the occurrence of the event A.

-RULE II. _Addition of Relative Numbers._—Given two relative numbers having the same correlate, say the number of _x_’s per _y_, and the number of _z_’s per _y_; it is required to find the number of _x_’s and _z_’s together per _y_.
+**RULE II.
+Addition of Relative Numbers.**
+Given two relative numbers
+having the same correlate, say the number of _x_’s per _y_, and the number of _z_’s per _y_; it is required to find the number of _x_’s and _z_’s together per _y_.
 If there is nothing which is at once an _x_ and